Alex-42-AI/Graphs-and-Trees/README.md

 2) remove nodes;
 3) returning a copy of the graph;
 4) returning the complementary graph of the given one;
-5) returning the graph component of a given node;
+5) returning the graph component of a given node (or if the given argument is an iterable of nodes, it returns the subgraph of it, the nodes of which are only the given nodes and links of which are the links between them in the graph);
 6) listing out the connection components in the graph;
 7) checking whether the graph is connected;
 8) checking whether one node can reach another one in the graph;